anqi-lu/elevate/README.md

 ## "Send to Messenger" and "Message Us" Plugin

 An example of the "Send to Messenger" plugin and "Message Us" plugin are located at `index.html`.
 The "Send to Messenger" plugin can be used to trigger an authentication event.
 More details are available at the [reference docs](https://developers.facebook.com/docs/messenger-platform/plugin-reference).

 ## License

-See the LICENSE file in the root directory of this source tree.
-Feel free to use and modify the code.

-## License
 Apache 2.0